fiskaltrust/rollout-doc/introduction.md

 ## Sections of this documentation
 Before rolling out a POS system at a customer site, you need a playground to test the services and products in detail.
 At **Get Started** we explain the concept of our _Sandbox_. _Registration_ and use is free of charge.
 After that you will get familiar with _Company Roles_ and the _Operator Onboarding_ and then follow _My First Cashbox_ to create your first demo setup.

 With **Buy/Resell** you can expand your knowledge of our business model.
-You will learn how to make a _Framework Agreement_ for which _Products_.
+You will learn how to make a _Volume purchase agreement_ for which _Products_.
 With _Rollout Management_, rollouts at the PosOperator succeed in a standardized manner, and with the _Shop_ in a highly individualized manner.

 In the **Technical Operations** section you will find _Scenarios_ for using our products for different requirements.
 In-depth details on _Middleware_ and _Rollout Automation_ avoid time-consuming problems with _Troubleshooting_ or _Maintenance_.